AEM FAQ: While doing a redesign, when can development begin?

 The big buckets here are project kick-off and discovery activities, we’ve got your creative activities around UX wires and UI design.
 Those could include a whole host of different activities, usability testing, etc.

-Once you’ve got wireframes complete, you have a sense of the overall site navigation architecture.
+Once wireframes are complete, you have a sense of the overall site navigation architecture.
 And a sense of the templates and the AEM components that will need to be developed.
 At that point, you’ll be able to start to create a technical design solution for implementing Adobe Experience Manager.

 Even while your UI design for your new website is in flight, development can begin because some of the back-end work can go around setting up Adobe Experience Manager, starting to build some of those base templates of components, and then as the UI design completes, your front-end development can start, and then the back-end developers can also graft that front-end code onto the back-end code.